NemesisCFx/NemesisCFx.github.io/README.md

 # NemesisCFx.github.io
 # Cameron Fox - Game Programmer
-📧 cam3ronfox@gmail.com
+📧 Email: cam3ronfox@gmail.com
 🔗 [GitHub](https://github.com/NemesisCFx) | [Itch.io](https://nemesiscfx.itch.io/) | [LinkedIn](https://www.linkedin.com/in/cameron-fox-10454a250/)

 ## About Me
-Hi!
-I'm Cameron Fox, a game developer with a strong passion for playing and creating video games.
-I have a background in game development from my time in College through to University, where I specialized in programming while developing a strong foundation across the full development pipeline.
+Hi, I'm Cameron Fox, a game developer with a strong passion for playing and creating video games.
+I have a background in game development from my time in College through to University, where I specialised in programming while developing a strong foundation across the full development pipeline.

 My primary focus is gameplay and AI programming, where I enjoy building responsive systems, designing mechanics, and solving complex technical problems.
 I am particularly interested in creating immersive player experiences, especially within single-player and horror games.

 During my end-of-year University project, I stepped into the role of Lead AI Programmer, taking responsibility for guiding a team, maintaining code quality, and ensuring deadlines were met.
-My contributions were recognized with an Outstanding Work Certificate from both peers and tutors.
+My contributions were recognised with an Outstanding Work Certificate from both peers and tutors.

 I am a motivated and curious developer who enjoys learning new technologies, tackling challenging problems, and collaborating within a team.
 I am currently seeking opportunities in gameplay, AI, or general programming roles